Patient Information: Summary of Product Characteristics

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take gabapentina:
+Talk to your doctor or pharmacist before taking gabapentina:

-There have been reports of gabapentina abuse and dependence from post-marketing experience.
+There have been reports of abuse and dependence on gabapentina from post-marketing experience.
 Talk to your doctor if you have a history of abuse or dependence.

 Dependence

 Some people may develop dependence (need to continue taking the medicine) on gabapentina.
-They may experience withdrawal symptoms when they stop taking gabapentina (see section 3, "How to take Gabapentina Sandoz" and "If you interrupt treatment with Gabapentina Sandoz").
-If you are concerned about developing dependence on gabapentina, it is essential to consult your doctor.
+They may experience withdrawal symptoms when they stop taking gabapentina (see section 3, "How to take Gabapentina Sandoz" and "If you stop taking Gabapentina Sandoz").
+If you are concerned about developing dependence on gabapentina, it is important that you talk to your doctor.

 If you experience any of the following signs while taking gabapentina, it may indicate that you have developed dependence.